MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-enable-users.md

 ## Configure the phone number and enable enterprise voice and voicemail

-After you have created the user and assigned a license, the next step is to configure their phone number and voicemail.
-This can be done in one step.
+After you have created the user and assigned a license, the next step is to configure the user's phone number and voicemail.

 To add the phone number and enable for voicemail: